 If you foil up that bad boy every-which-a-way you could probably get by with not even washing your sheet pan.
-Hey, that’s up to you! 😉
+I like using this nonstick foil.

 - 4 boneless skinless chicken breasts

-- 2 lbs potatoes peeled and diced
+- 1 lb potatoes peeled and diced

-- 4 tbsp olive oil divided
+- 4 tablespoon olive oil divided

 - 2 bell peppers diced

-- 1/2 onion diced
+- ½ onion diced

-- 2 1/2 tsp paprika
+- 2 ½ teaspoon paprika

-- 2 tsp garlic powder
+- 2 teaspoon garlic powder

-- 2 tsp salt
+- 2 teaspoon salt